microsoft/fluentui/packages/office-ui-fabric-react/src/components/Divider/docs/DividerDonts.md

-- Do not use dividers for graphic decoration.
+- Don't use dividers for graphic decoration.